hyperledger/aries-rfcs/features/0000-did-resolution-protocol/README.md

 ## Status
 - Status: [PROPOSED](/README.md#rfc-lifecycle)
-- Status Date: 2019-07-08
+- Status Date: 2019-07-13
-- Status Note: Not implemented, but has been discussed as part of the Aries [DID Resolution work](https://github.com/hyperledger/aries-rfcs/issues/101)
+- Status Note: Not implemented, but has been discussed as part of the [Aries DID Resolution](https://github.com/hyperledger/aries-rfcs/issues/101) work.

 ## Summary

-Describes a DIDComm **request-response** protocol that can send a request to a remote DID Resolver service to resolve DIDs and dereference DID URLs.
+Describes a DIDComm **request-response** protocol that can send a request to a remote DID Resolver to resolve DIDs and dereference DID URLs.

 ## Motivation